 Just the Way I Am: God’s Good Design in Disability by Krista Horning

 Held- learning to live in God’s Grip (A Bible Study for Special Needs Parents) by Lee and Sandra Peoples

 Leading a Special Needs Ministry by Amy Fenton Lee

-Stephanie Jackson serves as the Director of Children’s Ministries at North Wake Church (since 2003), Located in Wake Forest, NC.
-She enjoys partnering with parents of children ages birth to 5th grade in teaching kids about Jesus.
+Stephanie Jackson served as the Director of Children’s Ministries at North Wake Church (since 2003), Located in Wake Forest, NC.
+After a health battle, she is now with her Savior.